 Except as described in this Item 7A, the Company has not engaged in trading practices in securities or other financial instruments and therefore does not have any material exposure to interest rate risk, foreign currency exchange rate risk, commodity price risk or other similar risks, which might otherwise result from such practices.
 The Company has limited foreign operations and therefore is not materially subject to fluctuations in foreign exchange rates, commodity prices or other market rates or prices from market sensitive instruments.
 On September 30 2019, we executed a floating-to-fixed interest rate swap with FNB as counter party.
-The notional amount in the floating-to-fixed interest rate swap is \$36 million; the remaining outstanding balance of our term loan is subject to interest rate fluctuations.
-The Company has determined that a 1.0% increase to the LIBOR rate would impact our interest expense by \$0.2 million per year.
-As of September 30, 2020, the interest rate was 3.66%.
+The notional amount in the floating-to-fixed interest rate swap is \$22.8 million at the end of fiscal year 2021.
+The remaining outstanding balance of our term loan is subject to interest rate fluctuations.
+The Company has determined that a 1.0% increase to the LIBOR rate would incrementally impact our interest expense by approximately \$0.2 million per year.
+As of September 30, 2021, the interest rate was 3.58%.